Medical Students Receive Opioid Addiction TrainingYou are here:

 “We must ensure that future generations of physicians are equipped with the requisite skills to successfully prevent, identify, and treat substance use disorders,” said Marylou Sudders, secretary of the Executive Office of Health and Human Services, in a news release.

 While the four medical schools already address prescription drug abuse, the hope is that each medical school covers the many facets of the problem uniformly, according to the article.
-The medical schools, together with the Massachusetts Medical Society and the state Public Health Commissioner, created a list of ten “core competencies” which students should be proficient in upon graduation.
+Together with the Massachusetts Medical Society and the state Public Health Commissioner, the medical schools created a list of ten “core competencies” wh; ich students should be proficient in upon graduation.
 Core competencies, such as:

 - Determining if a patient is at risk of opioid addiction.